santa hat

 Now that you know the basics of training a character LoRA, what if you want to train a concept, a style, a pose, and/or an outfit?
 Look for consistency and provide proper tagging.

 For styles: I prefer not adding an activation tag, so that all the user needs to do is call the model and prompt away.
-Just let the autotagger do its work then immediately save & exit.
+If you're lazy like me, just let the autotagger do its work then immediately save & exit.
 Here's an example.
 Make sure there's style consistency across all images.
 You'll want to raise up the epochs and test each one.
 Lower unet LR if necessary.
 You may lower tenc LR or set it to zero.
 Set Keep Tokens to 0 if you're not using an activation token.

 Multiple Concepts